Photo Not By D J Norton

 1480 Pershore Road

-Just the other side of Ivy Road from the picture above, I was surprised to find the garage building to the left also survives, although it now appears to be unused.
+Just the other side of Ivy Road from the picture above, I was surprised to find the garage building to the right also survives, although my modern view shows that it now appears to be unused.

 The two boys by the cafe don't look too impressed about being photographed!